 On October 1, 2015, the US payment card market made a similar move.
 On that date, the liability for card-present counterfeit card losses shifted from issuer to merchant, unless the merchant implemented EMV.
-What this liability shift means is that now, most consumers’ cards have a chip in them and most brick-and-mortar merchants process cards by reading these chips instead of the conventional magnetic strips, making in-store card counterfeit fraud much more difficult.
+What this liability shift means is that consumers’ cards now have a chip in them, and most brick-and-mortar merchants process cards by reading these chips instead of the conventional magnetic strips, making in-store card counterfeit fraud much more difficult.

 What Does E-commerce Credit Card Fraud Look Like?

-“Compared to the professional shoplifter teams of years past who come to stores and shoplift in groups or do basic grab-and-runs, the types of ORC actors you see today are very sophisticated,” said John Matas, vice president of asset protection and investigation at Macy’s.
+“Compared to the professional shoplifter teams of years past who come to stores and shoplift in groups or do basic grab-and-runs, the types of ORC actors you see today are very sophisticated,” said John Matas, vice president of asset protection and investigations, fraud, and ORC at Macy’s.
 “These groups have the traditional organized crime hierarchy, and the higher the level within the group, the more insulated an individual is from arrest.
 These groups are well-organized and highly technical, taking full advantage of all sorts of retail processes designed to enhance our customers’ shopping experience, but in a criminal way.”